25 Livestock Guardian Dog Breeds (LGD) – With Pictures

 The Great Pyrenees, also known as the Pyrenees Mountain Dog, is a popular LGD that was first developed sometime in the 1500s to work as shepherds and herding dogs in the Pyrenees Mountains between Spain and France.

-The breed was first imported into the United States in 1931 and formally recognized by the American Kennel Club just two years later in 1933.
+The breed was first imported into the United States in 1931 and formally recognized by the American Kennel Club just 2 years later in 1933.
 These large confident and gentle dogs make great family pets and are excellent with children.
 However, it is as an LGD that the Great Pyrenees really excels and is known for their attentive, territorial, and protective nature, as well as their fearless devotion to duty.

 You might also like: Best Dog Foods for Great Pyrenees – Reviews & Top Picks